telefonicaid/iotagent-manager/README.md

 ### Start

-Runs a local version of the IoT Agent
+Runs a local version of the IoT Manager

 ```bash
 npm start